GuidesApril 18, 2026

 Get App

-Tips for Parents: Mastering the Dishwasher vs. Hand Washing Bottles: Sterilization Guide
+Tips for Parents: Mastering Dishwasher vs. Hand Washing Bottles

-• Prep every bottle: Disassemble, rinse under cold water to remove milk films—prevents curdled residue.1
+• Prep every bottle: Disassemble immediately and rinse under cold water to loosen milk films—prevents bacterial buildup.1

-• Dishwasher do's: Top rack only, mesh bag for nipples/rings.
-Use sanitizing/heated dry cycle.
-Avoid mixing with oily pots.1 2
+• Dishwasher do's: Load on top rack only, use a mesh bag for nipples/rings.
+Select sanitizing/heated dry cycle.
+Avoid mixing with greasy pots to prevent odor transfer.1 2 4

-• Hand wash hacks: Hot soapy water + bottle brush for 30 seconds inside/out.
-Rinse 20+ seconds.
-Air dry on clean rack—no towels to recontaminate.1 4
+• Hand wash hacks: Use hot soapy water (60°C+) and a dedicated bottle brush for 30+ seconds inside/out.
+Rinse 20 seconds minimum.
+Air dry on a clean rack—no towels or enclosed cabinets.1 4

 Duckie's Verdict: Is it safe?

 Yes, with caution.
-Both methods are safe for cleaning healthy babies' bottles over 2 months when done properly—dishwasher for convenience, hand washing for control.
-Neither sterilizes alone, so add boiling/steaming for newborns or immunocompromised little ones until 12 months.
-Always check labels to avoid damage.1 2 4
+Both methods safely clean bottles for healthy babies over 2 months—dishwasher for busy days, hand washing for precision.
+Neither sterilizes solo, so add boiling/steaming for newborns or vulnerable little ones until 12 months.
+Check labels, prioritize top-rack/top-shelf, and you're golden.1 2 4

 Unsure about other ingredients?
 Download the Duckie App to scan instantly.